 Nadezda Soroka associate concertmaster

-Brooke Gunter assistant principal
+Brooke Gunter principal

 Emilia Poirier-Molina